The Assessment

 Seed/need items identify both where a pattern originates and which direction it is moving — crucial for distinguishing between someone who is naturally Open and someone who is learning to be.
 A settled trait and a developmental edge look different in the data, and seed/need items capture that difference.

-At 1.00 confidence, Comprehensive produces the highest-resolution profile the system can generate.
+At 1.00 confidence, ICOSA-C135 produces the highest-resolution profile the system can generate.
 Every computation runs at full precision.
 Every behavioral signal is captured at maximum fidelity.
-This is the tier clinicians use for intake assessments, the tier researchers use for study protocols, and the tier anyone uses when they want the most complete picture of their personality architecture.
+ICOSA-C135 is the engine clinicians use for complex intake assessments and researchers use for study protocols.

 Who Is Answering?